Shakira: Philanthropy, humanitarian work and politics

-In 1997, Shakira founded Fundación Pies Descalzos (the Barefoot Foundation), a Colombian charity.
-Funded by Shakira and other international groups and individuals, the foundation builds and maintains special schools for underprivileged children in Colombia.
-The name of the foundation was taken from her third studio album, Pies Descalzos, released in 1995.
+In October 1997, Shakira founded Fundación Pies Descalzos (the Barefoot Foundation), a Colombian charity.
+Funded by her and others, the foundation builds and maintains special schools for underprivileged children in Colombia.
+The name of the foundation was taken from her third studio album, Pies Descalzos (1995).
 The foundation is focused on aid through education; its schools across Colombia provide teaching and meals for children.
-On 3 April 2006, Shakira was honored at a United Nations ceremony for establishing the Pies Descalzos Foundation.
+On 3 April 2006, Shakira was honored at a United Nations ceremony for establishing the foundation.
 Accepting the award, the singer said: "Let's not forget at the end of this day when we all go home, 960 children will have died in Latin America".
-Besides serving many thousand children, the foundation provides support and training for their parents and communities.
+The foundation also provides support and training for parents and communities.
 Shakira personally supervises the operation, visits the schools, interacts with the children and other people involved.
+As of 2026, the foundation's education programs had benefited more than 282,000 young people and more than 300 public schools across Colombia.

-In December 2006, Shakira became a founding member of Latin America in Solidarity Action (ALAS) Foundation, a coalition of artists and business leaders seeking to promote integrated early childhood public policies in Latin America and the Caribbean.
+In 2003, Shakira became a UNICEF Goodwill Ambassador and a global representative of the UN children's agency.
+In December 2006, she became a founding member of Latin America in Solidarity Action (ALAS) Foundation, a coalition of artists and business leaders seeking to promote integrated early childhood public policies in Latin America and the Caribbean.
 She spoke of "a grand alliance, between the public sector and civil society, to protect the most fragile people in our population, the children".
-ALAS has organized huge concert events and worked with top politicians.
 At the 2007 Clinton Global Initiative, Shakira secured a commitment of $40 million from the government of Spain for victims of natural disasters.
 In 2008, she served as honorary chair of the Global Campaign for Education.
-In the December 2008 / January 2009 issue, People en Español declared Shakira the Humanitarian of the Year (a part of its Las Estrellas del Año awards).
-In 2010, she collaborated with the World Bank and the Barefoot Foundation to establish an initiative to distribute educational and developmental programs for children across Latin America.
+In the December 2008, People en Español declared Shakira the Humanitarian of the Year.
+In 2010, she collaborated with the World Bank and the Barefoot Foundation to establish an initiative to distribute developmental programs for children across Latin America.